Josh Lowe Player Props: Rays vs. Diamondbacks

 Josh Lowe At The Plate

-- Lowe has reached base via a hit in 41 games this season (of 63 played), and had multiple hits in 20 of those games.
+- Lowe is batting .273 during his last outings and is riding a four-game hitting streak.

-- In 42.9% of his games this year, Lowe has driven in at least one run.
-In eight of those games (12.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in four contests.
+- Lowe has picked up a hit in 42 of 64 games this year, with multiple hits 20 times.

-- In 42.9% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (9.5%).
+- Lowe has an RBI in 28 of 64 games this season, with multiple RBI in nine of them.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.